 As the Agency’s lead in responding to these critical priorities, the Bureau for Global Health, headquartered in Washington, D.C., comprises nine offices that support the technical and programmatic needs of USAID’s global health efforts around the world.

 - The Office of the Assistant Administrator provides oversight of all global health programs, support to the field, research, legislative relations, and external affairs.
-The Office also houses the Center for Innovation and Impact, which supports breakthrough innovations, applies market-based approaches, and advances efforts in digital health, private sector engagement, and human-centered design in order to maximize the impact of its global health work.
+The Office also houses the Center for Innovation and Impact, which takes strategic risks to incubate new ideas, put them into practice, and scale effective approaches to address critical health issues.

 - The Office of Country Support provides strategic technical and programmatic assistance for USAID’s global health efforts overseas and facilitates communications between field offices and headquarters, including regional bureaus, ensuring a coordinated response to global health priorities across the Agency.